catalyst/developing-with-cwp/README.md

 * Page creation and adding fields to the CMS interface.
 * The ORM, Dataobject creation and object relationships.
 * Themes and template syntax (loops, conditionals, outputting data).
-* Where to find modules, themes, and how to get help.
-* Installing some additional, helpful modules, using Composer.
+* How to create a new module, with a dataobject and a modeladmin
 * Creating and processing forms.

 ### Note 1